 This public-private partnership is a great example of NASA and industry working together on common goals – to explore more of the Moon and eventually land humans on Mars,”.
 Blue Origin was selected for a Tipping Point award in 2018 by STMD to help increase access to planetary surfaces. – Jim Reuter, associate administrator for NASA’s Space Technology Mission Directorate (STMD)

 The terrain relative navigation that incorporates software developed by Draper of Cambridge, Massachusetts will be started off by an emulated landing sequence on New Shepard.

 Terrain relative navigation will make use of proven sensors.
-Mounted to the rocket will be an inertial measurement unit and a camera where the software will use the real-time information from the camera, its “eyes,” to compare with the pre-loaded surface maps to determine the rocket’s exact location.
+Mounted to the rocket will be an inertial measurement unit and a camera.
+The software will use the real-time information from the camera, its “eyes,” to compare with the pre-loaded surface maps to determine the rocket’s exact location.

 The technology, which is similar to NASA’s Perseverance rover will use to land on Mars in February 2021, could land spacecraft precisely on another world.
 The new sensor uses a laser to enable precise soft landings on the Moon and Mars.

 Navigation Doppler lidar sends laser beams to the surface and detects the reflected returns to determine the lander’s velocity and altitude.
 The data from this test will let the team model how it will function during lunar landing and how it is affected by a planet’s atmosphere – in this case, Earth’s.

 “Brent Sherwood, Vice President of Advanced Development Programs, Blue Origin said that, “Lots of other software runs in the background, integrating the different systems, figuring out what needs to run next, and, for this test, synchronizing timing with the Blue Origin flight computer.
 It’s all crucial so the system can run autonomously and provide us with data that we can analyze post-flight.”